 Later the family moved from CA to Florida, where she subsequently went to school at Forest Lake Academy near Orlando, FL.
 At the time the school operated a dairy as well as an extensive orange grove and other trades.
 While attending FLA she met Edward Cochran, and shortly after graduation they married and began a life together.

 Throughout her life Alethea enjoyed being involved in church and community roles.
 In AR she was heavily involved in church positions.
 She served as Pathfinder staff member, as well as Director in TN.
 Once in ND she loved telling the mission story at church.
 She rarely read it out loud.
 She would read it ahead of time, memorize it and retell it in her own words.
 Church life and serving God was the passion of her life.
 Even as she lived in Eventide, she kept her TV on the Christian channel 3ABN, which was her comfort and way of sharing of love of Christ with those she came in contact with.

 Alethea was widely loved and respected.
 Those who knew her referred to her as an outgoing, loving and friendly person with a kind word for everyone.
 Mother will be missed by so many.
 But her suffering has ended, as she succumbs to the complications of Covid and becomes a statistic in this difficult world we live in now.
 The next thing she will know is that she will no longer feel this suffering, and she was eager to see her Savior.

-Preceded in death by her birth mother Ethel Austin, her father George Austin, her long time mother Blanche Austin, my father Edward Cochran, one son Stevie Cochran, sister Roberta, brothers Melvin Austin, Hollis Allen, Howard Austin.
-One grandchild Jesse Cook
+Preceded in death by her birth mother Ethel Austin, her father George Austin, her long time mother Blanche Austin, my father Edward Cochran, one son Stevie Cochran, sister Melody Rose Nelson, brothers Melvin Austin, Hollis Allen, Howard Austin, Merlin Allen.
+One grandchild Jesse Cook.

 To send flowers to the family or plant a tree in memory of Alethea Cochran, please visit our floral store.